elektrotehnika/digel-asic-labs-fa24/lab4/README.md

 ### Question 5: Parametrization

 1. Modify your `gcd_coprocessor_parallel.v` to take an input parameter in terms of the number of clock cycles we want our design to meet (`parameter TARGET_NUMBER_OF_CYCLES`) for this given testbench.
-Your code should generate a low-area, low-power design if the number is greater than that your simple GCD coprocessor can achieve, and it should generate the dual-unit design if it is lower. **Submit your code.** *Hint*: Use the Verilog `generate` syntax for choosing between designs.
+Your code should generate a low-area, low-power design if the target number is greater than that your simple GCD coprocessor can achieve, and it should generate the dual-unit design if it is lower. **Submit your code.** *Hint*: Use the Verilog `generate` syntax for choosing between designs.
 See [here](https://www.chipverify.com/verilog/verilog-generate-block) for documentation on how to use the `generate` syntax.

 2. Run synthesis and post-synthesis STA for `TARGET_NUMBER_OF_CYCLES` values of 225 and 200.
 Commit the reports to `ans/Q5/rpt`.
+What is the difference in PPA between these two designs and your original `gcd_coprocessor_parallel` from Question 4?

 3. (Optional) Using a rough estimate of the target number of cycles versus the number of units in the design, write a code that will generate 1-8 cores depending on the performance demand.
 Do NOT do this by writing out every possible case explicitly.
 You can limit the number of units to powers of two (1, 2, 4, 8) if it makes your life easier.